hikeventures/hikeventures.github.io/_posts/reviews/2013-03-12-gear-review-jetboil-sol-ti.markdown

 <img src="https://farm4.staticflickr.com/3748/9596216703_3f4c4db24f_b.jpg" width="1024" height="683" alt="Jetboil Sol Ti ultralight hiking and backpacking stove field testing">

 ## Alternatives
 Have a look at the newer models like the <a rel="nofollow"  href="https://amzn.to/2LLGO90">Jetboil MiniMo</a> or the <a rel="nofollow"  href="https://amzn.to/2LMvkCx">MSR WindBurner</a> if you want a newer and better stove.
+We make a commission for purchases made through the previous links which helps us to keep this blog running.